 Arc de Triomphe

 Situated in the middle of a very busy road, the Arc de Triomphe is an impressive structure.
-I wanted to watch the sunset from the top of this Arc, so I made my way to the underground entrance.
-Yet, when I saw the queue I realized I’d likely miss the sunset while waiting.
+I wanted to use my Paris Museum Pass to watch the sunset from the top of this Arc, so I made my way to the underground entrance.
+Yet, when I saw the queue (yes, even with the pass) I realized I’d likely miss the sunset while waiting.
 I returned to the street and joined the line of people trying to get the perfect Instagram shot from the middle of the road.
 Locals must be used to this now as they paid no mind to the people in the middle of the road and the police just made sure no one got hit!

 I returned home to my Couchsurfing house by way of the Eiffel Tower, catching my first full glimpse of this structure.
 Seeing it for the first time at night across the river is a memory I’ll not soon forget.
 Jet lagged and happy, I fell into a peaceful sleep.